-The School of Radiology provides high quality training aligned with the clinical and interventional radiology curricula of the Royal College of Radiologists.
-There are 59 funded posts and all trainees are affiliated to either the Portsmouth or Southampton training schemes.
+The NHS England (NHSE) Wessex School of Radiology provides high quality training aligned with the clinical and interventional radiology curricula of the Royal College of Radiologists.
+There are 59 funded posts and all doctors in training (DiT) are affiliated to either the Portsmouth or Southampton training schemes.
 As a relatively small School comprising only two schemes we offer a traditional apprenticeship style training approach tailored to each trainee’s needs with support from experienced supervisors and trainers.

 Comprehensive core training comprises 3 years and is followed by 2 years consolidating and developing general radiology skills alongside an area (or areas) of sub-specialty interest.
 The School has training expertise to a very high standard across a very broad range of subspecialties including chest, GI, GU, musculoskeletal, oncological imaging and neuroradiology and has a good track record of training for shortage areas such as paediatric and breast radiology and radionuclide imaging.
 There is provision for run-through ST4-ST6 training in interventional radiology and interventional neuroradiology, with a competitive local selection process at ST3 when these popular posts are oversubscribed.

-Wessex trainees are well prepared and perform well in the RCR examinations.
+Wessex DiT are well prepared and perform well in the RCR examinations.
 There is a part 1 lecture course for physics and anatomy and a series of modular teaching days support preparation for the FRCR part 2a with viva-type practice ahead of the 2B examination.
 The School benefits from regional teaching from enthusiastic consultants and visiting RCR professors, in addition to a programme of regular daily and weekly educational activities in the department in which they are based.

-The school supports trainees’ extracurricular development with quality improvement, patient safety, audit, teaching and academic and research activity.
-There are ample opportunities for leadership and management experience and trainees are actively involved in shaping their training through a robust feedback process and representation at educational committee meetings.
+The school supports DiT extracurricular development with quality improvement, patient safety, audit, teaching and academic and research activity.
+There are ample opportunities for leadership and management experience and DiT are actively involved in shaping their training through a robust feedback process and representation at educational committee meetings.
 The importance of work-life balance to well-being and resilience is recognised and training flexibility (such as less than full time) is supported.